How to Create a Signature Look for Your Photos With Lightroom Classic

 What to Do Before You Apply a Look to Your Photos

 The image adjustment process consists of many steps.
-In general, I like to break it down into two key stages:
+In general, I like to break it into two key stages:

 • Creative adjustments are where your vision as an editor can set you apart.
 These are the adjustments you make beyond the neutral corrections to bring an image to your final creative vision.